 The core of the new energy centre is a 1MW heat pump that will recycle the otherwise wasted heat from a ventilation shaft on the Northern Line of the London Underground network, and will transfer that heat into the hot water network.
 During the summer months, the system will be reversed to inject cool air into the tube tunnels.

-2017 works and road closures
+Works and road closures

-We have appointed a contractor, "Colloide Engineering Systems Ltd", to complete work on Central Street, Moreland Street, Lever Street and President St to allow the connection of the network to President House, Rahere House, Barnabus House and Macclesfield House.
-All roads have been reinstated and parking suspensions lifted.
+Colloide Engineering Systems Ltd were appointed by the council as its contractor for these works.
+They have installed pipework under Central Street, Moreland Street, Lever Street and President Street to allow the connection of the network to President House, Rahere House, Barnabas House and Macclesfield House.

 Energy Centre 2 site

 Part of the works around the Energy Centre was the completion of the new ventilation shaft by TfL.
 Colloide are now carrying out work on the new building adjacent to Kestrel House.